 The principle of ‘better regulation’ is considered a tool to achieve transparency, evidence-based policymaking and law making, and citizens’ and stakeholders’ participation.
 It involves concrete actions such as extensive planning and impact assessment, improved stakeholders’ consultation and legislative simplification for fit-for-purpose EU law.

-These guidelines are re-affirmed in the EU Commission Task Force on “Subsidiarity, Proportionality and ‘Doing Less More Efficiently’” (November 2017).
-The targets are to minimize intervention and transaction costs, while increasing cost-effectiveness of EU policymaking.
+These guidelines are re-affirmed in the EU Commission Task Force on “Subsidiarity, Proportionality and ‘Doing Less More Efficiently'” (November 2017) in order to minimize intervention and transaction costs, while increasing cost-effectiveness of EU policymaking.

 Goldthau, Andreas.
 2014.
 “Rethinking the Governance of Energy Infrastructure: Scale, Decentralization and Polycentrism.”
 Energy Research and Social Science.

 Kemp, René, and Jan Rotmans.
 2009.
 “Transitioning Policy: Co-Production of a New Strategic Framework for Energy Innovation Policy in the Netherlands.”
 Policy Sciences.

 Kemp and Loorbach.
 2006.
 “Transition Management: A Reflexive Governance Approach.”
 In Reflexive Governance for Sustainable Development., Edward Elgar, Cheltenham, UK.

 Meadowcroft, J. 1999.
 “Planning for Sustainable Development: What Can We Learn from the Critics?”
 In Planning Sustainability, Routledge: London.